Women mean business: 190 success stories

 Soledad offers advisory support services to NGOs in areas where they are lacking in capacity and resources.

 Eva and her business partner Raquel set up a creative studio specialised in the traditionally male-dominated field of design and construction of display stands.
 Within just seven months they had already secured work with the Milan Exhibition Centre.

 Carolina overcame much prejudice and has now successfully opened a sexual coaching service.

-Despite their different backgrounds, all these women shared a common vision: to build a business from scratch.
-Translating ideas into a business comes with many challenges however and all have benefited enormously from the EEA Grants-funded ‘Entrepreneurship Plus’ project.
-In total, 190 women have received business training and mentoring from the project, which is supported under the Gender Equality Programme in Spain.
+In total, 190 women have received business training and mentoring from the ‘Entrepreneurship Plus’ project, which is supported under the Gender Equality Programme in Spain.

 Yolanda Fernández, Managing Director of the Spanish Federation of Progressive Women which runs the project, explained that the aim was to provide support at all levels and help entrepreneurial women overcome barriers they often face:

 “We offer advice on how to create a company, assess skills and competence, and provide training workshops and networking opportunities.
 But this is not only a project about entrepreneurship project.
 At its core we are also working for equal opportunities for women.”